boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/amazon-redshift.md

 2. Select the recurrence type, recurrence start, and end dates in the **Refresh Setting** dialog box.

      * Data refresh can be scheduled hourly, daily, weekly, and monthly.
      * Application Time Zone is displayed below the date picker.
-Start time of the schedule is converted to the client Time Zone and shown at the right-side for users convenience.
+The start time of the schedule is converted to the client Time Zone and shown on the right side for user convenience.
 After selecting, click `Schedule`.

 ![Refresh Setting](/static/assets/working-with-datasource/data-connectors/images/amazon-redshift/RefreshSetting.png#max-width=100%)

 ## Preview and data import

-1. Click `Connect` to redshift server with configured details.
+1. Click `Connect` to the redshift server with configured details.

 2. The Extract Data dialog opens.
 This dialog has two modes of connection either via Table or [Custom query](/faq/working-with-custom-query-extract-mode-in-bold-bi/).
 Under custom query option, write the required query and click **Connect**.
 Under the Table option, this dialog displays list of tables and views in treeview.
 Select the required table(s) or view(s) from treeview to use in the designer.